rozek/banglejs-2-analog-clock-construction-kit/README.md

 Basically, the code shown above

-* loads some "clock mechanics" (these are responsible for the overall behaviour of a clock, e.g., how often it refreshes the display etc.)
+* loads some "clock mechanics" (these are responsible for the overall behaviour of a clock)
 * loads any desired feature (e.g., a "smart clock size calculation" for a larger clock face, a face with 12 numerals, stylish hollow clock hands and a complication to display the current date
 * configures all these parts and then
-* actually starts the clock.
+* actually starts the clock by "winding up" its mechanics.

 In this example, no real programming is required - and if anything is missing (or not as you would prefer it), only that part of the clock has actually to be developped.